Free Case Review for Personal Injury and Medical Malpractice

 Our Personal Injury Attorneys Take On the Toughest Cases – And Win

-At Langer & Langer, our personal injury attorneys know that you are facing a difficult journey, and our passion for results champions your cause just as much as it commands justice.
-We take on some of the most complicated personal injury cases in Indiana to ensure large corporations, trucking companies, big name insurance companies, and other negligent parties are held liable for the pain they have inflicted.
+Our personal injury attorneys know exactly what you’re going through, and we bring a fierce passion for results that champions your cause just as much as it demands justice.
+We take on some of the most complicated personal injury cases in Indiana, holding large corporations, trucking companies, big-name insurance companies, and other negligent parties accountable for the pain they have caused.

 With more than 100 Years of combined experience